sdx0112/Chinese-Topic-Modelling/README.md

 |    Code    |           Not available           | Mostly available for train, inference and fine-tune |
 | Limitation | Monthly quota on number of tokens |        Need large GPU for better performance        |

-LLMs are trained on general data, and may not deliver good performance on tasks in specific data.
-To overcome this challenge, there are several ways to incorporate with a set of task-specific samples, such as few-shot learning, P-tuning, Prompt-tuning, Fine-tuning with LoRA.
+LLMs are trained on general data and may not perform optimally when applied to specific data tasks.
+To address this challenge, there are several approaches to incorporate task-specific samples.
+These approaches include: few-shot learning, P-tuning, Prompt-tuning, Fine-tuning with LoRA.
 While few-shot learning is to explicitly put some examples in the prompt, the rest 3 methods employ a training process with a small training samples, and have been shown to be efficient and comparable to fully fine-tuning.
 See paper: [The Power of Scale for Parameter-Efficient Prompt Tuning
 ](https://arxiv.org/pdf/2104.08691.pdf).